noah-nuebling/notes-public/mmf/MMF Localizer Experience [Oct 2025].md

             - Shows (useless) sidebar by default after opening the .xcloc file (on my macOS Tahoe install - I don't remember it doing that when testing last year in 2024?)
         - The quicklook window is cumbersome to work with with (no kb shortcut, hard to resize, resets position, becomes blank when editing the string)
         - No universal search (can only search in a single file) (at least I couldn't get it to work.)
 (That's pretty bad I think.)
+        - Can't directly control the string state (just automatically changes to 'translated' if you do any edits) (This is pretty bad)

         - It's a bit easy to loose the Finder window after using 'Compress xcloc files.xcloc' (Maybe the NSAlert should have a 'Reveal in Finder' button?)

         - Very long localizable string (`software.libraries`) in Acknowledgements.md was hard to audit - should be shorter.
+Should generally avoid very long strings in .xcloc file.

     TODOs:
         - [xxx] Mark all the 'pluralizable' strings as ok or don't translate (they shouldn't be translated)